blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ### Ensure the Driver is Operational

-Finally, check that the driver is up and running:
+Finally, check that the driver is up and running.

 ```
     $ kubectl -n kube-system get pods -l role=csi-blockbridge